tkhq/sdk/packages/wallet-stamper/README.md

 4. **Instantiate the TurnkeyClient**: Create an instance of the `TurnkeyClient` with the `WalletStamper` instance.

-5. **Stamp Requests**: Use the `stampRequest` method to stamp your requests with the wallet, using the users wallet to sign the request.
+5. **Stamp Requests**: Now when making request using the TurnkeyClient, the wallet stamper will automatically stamp the request with the user's wallet public key and signature.

 ### Example: Signing with a Solana Wallet